kumandra/kumandra/node/README.md

 # Kumandra Node

-Reference Node implementation for Kumandra Protocol Blockchain using [Substrate](https://docs.substrate.io/) framework.
+Reference Node implementation for Kumandra Network Blockchain using [Substrate](https://docs.substrate.io/) framework.

 ## Getting Started

 Follow these steps to get started with the Kumandra Node :hammer_and_wrench:

 ## Running